CMSgov/bcda-static-site/production/user_guide.md

 ### Filtering your requests using `_since`

-The `_since` parameter lets you filter your bulk data requests by the date when it was updated.
-This means that instead of receiving all your historical data each time you request data from the API, you will instead be able to enter the date since you last requested data.
-The API will return data updated between your `_since` input date and the present.
+The `_since` parameter lets you filter your bulk data requests by the date when the data was updated.
+This means that instead of receiving all your historical data each time you request data from the API, you will instead be able to enter the date since you last requested data and receive only data updated between your `_since` input date and the present.
 The `since` parameter can be used with requests for all resource types.

 Before using `_since` for the first time, pull your historical data.
 Using the `_since` parameter subsequently comprises three steps: